kingridda/Terraform-AWS-serverless-upload/README.md

 ![](bucket_upload.PNG)
-Upload uses Amazon API gateway as endpoit for the API and Lambda function that return a signed URL to the front user. this URL is used to upload to S3
+Upload uses Amazon API gateway as endpoit for the API and Lambda function that return a signed URL to the front user.
+This URL is used to upload to S3
 ## Creating the Infrastructure:
 ```